7xjerry1/ACM-MM-26-PixelRec/README.md

 # PixelRec: From Modality-Level Fusion to Signal-Patch-Level Fusion for Multimodal Sequential Recommendation

 Official PyTorch implementation of **PixelRec**, by Ruijie Xiao, Bo Yang (corresponding author), and Guipeng Xv.
-Ruijie Xiao and Bo Yang are with the University of Electronic Science and Technology of China; Guipeng Xv is with the School of Informatics, Xiamen University.

 PixelRec revisits Multimodal Sequential Recommendation (MMSR) by moving beyond coarse modality-level fusion.
 It renders product text together with the original image as a unified visual input, encodes that input into fine-grained signal patches, and adaptively fuses the patches with a Vision-Recommendation Aggregator.
 A Re-Construction Compression (RCC) module reduces the GPU cost of processing these features.
-Across extensive experiments, PixelRec improves recommendation accuracy by 4.6%–15.9% over state-of-the-art MMSR methods such as PRISM and HM4SR.
+Across extensive experiments, PixelRec improves recommendation accuracy by 4.6%–15.9% over state-of-the-art MMSR methods.

 ## Code Overview